-Direct providers, agencies, educators, and law enforcement to FASD-informed education and training; direct caregivers and families to FASD-informed training and support, thus increasing FASD diagnostic capacity, interventions services, and prevention of PAE/FASD.
+Connect providers, agencies, educators, and law enforcement to FASD-informed education and training; provide caregivers and families with FASD-informed training and support, thus increasing FASD diagnostic capacity, support services, and prevention of PAE/FASD.

 Break down silos among stakeholders by bringing together individuals affected by FASD, their caregivers and providers, and agencies and policy makers.

-Address the stigma associated with FASDs by educating Mainers to understand the complexities of the disability, while honoring the strengths of those impacted, promoting an inclusive accepting culture.*
+Address the stigma associated with FASD by educating Mainers to understand the complexities of the disability, while honoring the strengths of those impacted, promoting an inclusive accepting culture.*

 Reduce the co-occurrence of childhood trauma and FASD by working to improve access to early diagnosis of, and intervention services for those affected by FASD.

-FASD Maine is recruiting Maine health centers serving prenatal and pediatric patients, for participation in the Boston Medical Center/PROOF Alliance HRSA funded Safest Choice Learning Collaborative.
-Through virtual education (ECHO), the Collaborative will provide a yearlong training in prevention of PAE/FASD, FASD screening and diagnosis, and support of children, through adolescence, with suspected or confirmed FASD.
+FASD Maine has recruited five Maine health centers serving prenatal and pediatric patients, for participation in the Boston Medical Center/PROOF Alliance HRSA funded Safest Choice Learning Collaborative.
+Through virtual education (ECHO), the Collaborative provides training in prevention of prenatal alcohol exposure, FASD screening and diagnosis, and support of children through adolescence, with suspected or confirmed FASD.